 All labs are to be completed individually.

 There will be a total of four labs:

 - Lab 0 is not graded

 - Labs 1-3 are graded

-- For each lab, you will have to present a demo, and
+- For each lab, you will have to submit your working design/code that will be tested.

-- Produce a short report.